 Journalism is the act of gathering, compiling, presenting, and disseminating news via the mass media.
 Whatever the medium, whether it’s TV, radio, prints, or the Internet, the principles of journalism remain the same.

-The media is rightly termed as the fourth pillar of the state.
+The media is rightly termed the fourth pillar of the state.
 For the efficient working of democracy, the role of media, in general, and journalism, in specific, is vital.

 A journalist’s main task is to report on current events.
 But, it should be noted that a journalist doesn’t merely cover stories in a vacuum.